Illinois Youth Center - Chicago

 However, federal investigations have revealed that IYC Chicago and other Illinois Youth Centers have been sites of widespread sexual abuse by staff members against the children in their care.

-A comprehensive federal investigation conducted by the DOJ's Bureau of Justice Statistics examined conditions at seven Illinois Youth Center facilities.
-The findings, released in June 2013, placed Illinois among the four worst states nationwide for rates of abuse in juvenile detention.
+A federal survey conducted by the DOJ's Bureau of Justice Statistics — the 2012 National Survey of Youth in Custody, published in June 2013 — examined conditions at seven Illinois Youth Center facilities.
+BJS identified Illinois as one of four states with high rates of reported sexual victimization in juvenile facilities.

 U.S. Department of Justice - Bureau of Justice Statistics (2013)

-The DOJ's National Survey of Youth in Custody examined conditions at seven Illinois Youth Center facilities, including IYC Chicago.
-The survey found that Illinois ranked among the four worst states in the nation for sexual abuse in juvenile detention facilities, with approximately 15% of youth in Illinois state custody reporting experiencing sexual victimization—roughly 35% higher than the national average.
+The DOJ's National Survey of Youth in Custody (2012 survey, published June 2013) examined conditions at seven Illinois Youth Center facilities, including IYC Chicago.
+BJS identified Illinois as one of four states with high rates of reported sexual victimization in juvenile facilities: 15.4% of youth in Illinois state custody reported sexual victimization, versus a 9.5% national average — about 60% above the national rate.

 Source: Bureau of Justice Statistics